Dosugamea/geekmagic-cpu-usage-monitor/README.md

   - assets/lv_5.jpg
 - 5 Run the script
   - `python main.py`
-- 6 It should be work
+- 6 It should be working
-  - Please change some codes if it doesn't work
+  - Please change some codes if it doesn't work.
+  - You must specify your geekMagic device as "PHOTO ALBUM" to use.

 ## LICENSE
 MIT